newchuyalong/libgdx-learning/Scene2d.ui.md

 Note that `setFillParent` is used on the root table, causing it to be sized to its parent (in this case, the stage) when validated.
 Normally a widget's size is set by its parent and `setFillParent` must not be used. `setFillParent` is for convenience only when the widget's parent does not set the size of its children (such as the stage).

 Tables automatically adapt to various screen resolutions, so this sets up a stage that uses pixel coordinates.
-See [scene2d#Stage_setup scene2d stage setup] for setting up a stage that scales.
+See [[stage viewport setup|Scene2d#viewport]] for setting up a stage that scales.

 ## <a id="Skin"></a>Skin ##